dapr/cli/README.md

 dapr uninstall -k --all
 ```

-*Warning: this will remove any resources(and components also), subscriptions or configurations that are applied in the cluster at the time of deletion.*
+*Warning: this will remove any components, subscriptions or configurations that are applied in the cluster at the time of deletion.*

 ### Upgrade Dapr on Kubernetes